mayur-mali/e-commerce-shop/README.md

 # E-Commerce React app

-In this app we fetch product show on frondend...
+In this app we fetch product show on frontend...

 ## Demo